thomasmaters/WoR/README.md

 # WoR - World of Robots Assignment
 Repo containing my assignment for WoR-World and WoR-Robot.

+## WoR-World Simulatie
+This assignment can be found in the package with the name 'robotsimulation'.

+## WoR-Robots Applicatie
+This assignment can be found in the package with the name 'robotapplication'.

 ##Build requirements:
 - ROS-Lunar
 - OpenCV 3